-2.2 New Construction Developments
+2.3 New Construction Developments

-In new construction developments, all tenants are new and may be certified and qualified for occupancy upon move-in.
-For multi-building projects, the suggested method is to stagger the placed-in-service dates of buildings so that each building may be rented to full capacity (i.e. actual federal set-side) before the next building is opened to the general public.
+In new construction developments, all tenants are new and must be certified and qualified for occupancy upon move-in.
+For multi-building projects, the suggested method is to stagger the placed-in-service dates of buildings so that each building may be rented to full capacity before the next building is opened to the general public.
 The owner must attain the federal minimum set-aside before beginning to claim credits on the first set of buildings in the multi-building project.

 In the following example, the owner receives an allocation of housing tax credits to newly construct a 10 building complex housing 10 low income units in each building.
-The federal minimum set-aside elected is 40/60, however all units in the complex are designated for low income occupancy to maximize the amount of housing credits available to the development making the actual federal set-aside 100/60.
+The federal minimum set-aside elected is 40/60, however all units in the complex are designated for low income occupancy to maximize the amount of housing credits available to the development making the applicable fraction 100% for each building.
 The buildings are treated as part of a multi-building project.
 Buildings 1-4 are placed-in-service in September 2009.
 The owner's agreement with the limited partnership indicates 2009 as the target for initially claiming the credit.
-The owner realizes it may be difficult to rent all 100 units before December 31, 2009; therefore, the first set of five buildings is opened for occupancy.
+The owner realizes it may be difficult to rent all 100 units before December 31, 2009;

+therefore, the first set of five buildings is opened for occupancy.
 Units in the first four buildings are rented entirely to qualified households.
 Building 5 only has 3 qualified units by the end of the year.